FortinetCloudCSE/cFOS-GKE-Workshop/content/03Chapter3/2_Task1.md

 1. We need to install Multus CNI to route traffic from application POD to cFOS POD.

 2. By default, GKE come with default CNI which uses ptp binary with host-local ipam.
-    * The default CNI config has name **10-containerd-net.conflist**.
+    * The default CNI config has name **10-containerd-net.conflist**
-    * When we install Multus, the default Multus config will use *"--multus-conf-file=auto"*.
+    * When we install Multus, the default Multus config will use **--multus-conf-file=auto**
-    * With the above option, Multus will automatically create 00-multus.conf file with delegate to default 10-containerd-net.conflist.
+    * With the above option, Multus will automatically create **00-multus.conf** file with delegate to default **10-containerd-net.conflist**

-3. we  need to change default Multus config *path: /home/kubernetes/bin* . this is because GKE only grant this directory with write permission. each worker node will have one Multus POD installed.
+3. We need to change default Multus config **path: /home/kubernetes/bin**.
+This is because GKE will only grant this directory with write permission.

+4. Each Worker node will have one Multus POD installed.

 {{< notice info >}}
     For the demo application, we will use default behavior.